Image from Pixabay

 - Put away and repair any winter wear.

-- Take note of clothes that were unused or too small and donate.
+- Take note of clothes that were unused or too small and donate them.

 - Inventory needs for back to school or a wardrobe suited for cooler weather.